axoloto/CaptainAsteroid/README.md

 I decided to create a Plugin Controller script to do the connection with the native C++ side.
 By doing so, I can call the API functions from different C# scripts connected to various Game Objects (Space Ship, pools, UI...).

 ## Next Steps
+- [ ] Realizing performance profiling of both CS and CPP sides
+- [ ] Adding some unit tests
 - [ ] Adding some enemy space ships
 - [ ] Improving the bouncing algorithm (collision between asteroids) and collision handling
 - [ ] Adding some multithreading to run the C++ plugin on its own thread.
 Given the current performance, I judged that it was not necessary for the moment